hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ##### Consensus Rosters

-This proposal extends the roster data format where each `RosterEntry` has a new long term public EC key called a `tssEcKey` that is used in the Groth21 algorithm.
+This proposal extends the roster data format where each `RosterEntry` has a new `elGamalKey` called a `tssEcKey` that is used in the Groth21 algorithm.

 TODO: Protobuf of data

 ##### Key Material (TSS Data Map)

-The TSS Data Map is a Map Merkle Leaf that is a combined map of all the key material for all rosters that are tracked and the votes by nodes that have validated the key material.
+The TSS Data Map is a combined map of all the key material for all rosters that are tracked and the votes by nodes that have validated the key material.

+TODO:  Separate the maps since the state API can handle them separate.

 Keys in the TSS Data Map have the following structure: (KeyType, RosterHash, SequenceNumber).